 It was -10 degrees C plus wind, and I was all red in the face, as my cheeks were frozen

 My friend and I sat down in front of Kvernufoss and admired it.
-We are both crazy about waterfalls and are in 7th heaven when we see "new" waterfalls.
-We can just sit by them for the longest time in awe.
+We are both really into waterfalls and are in 7th heaven when we see "new" waterfalls.
+We can sit by them for the longest time in awe.

 The beautiful Skógafoss and the troll